-The EN pin can be connected to a voltage as high as 42 V. The LM25149-Q1 has a precision enable function.
-When the EN voltage is greater than 1 V, switching is enabled.
-If the EN pin is pulled below 0.5 V, the LM25149-Q1 is in shutdown with an I_Q of 2.3 μ A (typical) current drawn from V{IN} .
-When the EN voltage is between 0.5 V and 1 V, the LM25149-Q1 is in standby mode, the VCC regulator is active, and the controller is not switching.
-When the controller is in standby mode, the non-switching input quiescent current is 124 μ A (typical).
-The LM25149-Q1 is enabled with a voltage greater than 1.0 V on the EN pin.
-However, many applications benefit from using a resistor divider R{UV1} and R{UV2} , as shown in 8 8-2, to establish a precision UVLO level.
+The EN pin can be connected to a voltage as high as 42 V. The LM25148-Q1 has a precision enable.
+When the EN voltage is greater than 1 V, controller switching is enabled.
+If the EN pin is pulled below 0.5 V, the LM25148-Q1 is in shutdown with an I_Q of 2.3 μA (typical) current consumption from V{IN} .
+When the enable voltage is between 0.5 V and 1 V, the LM25148-Q1 is in standby mode with the VCC regulator active but the controller is not switching.
+In standby mode, the non-switching input quiescent current is 124-μA typical.
+The LM25148-Q1 is enabled with a voltage greater than 1.0 V. However, many applications benefit from using a resistor divider R{UV1} and R{UV2}, as shown in 图 8-2, to establish a precision UVLO level.
 TI does not recommend leaving the EN pin floating.